richard-scryber/scryber.core/docs/drawing_images.rst

-For the app settings specify the Factory with a regular expression match on the path (in this case '[anything].dynamic', and then specify the type and assembly where
+For the app settings specify the Factory with a regular expression match on the path (in this case '[anything].dynamic', and then specify the type and assembly where the class is defined.

 .. code-block:: json